deleteriousEffect/game_of_life/README.md

     * i.e., `python game_of_life.py --pattern=toad`

 ##Available patterns
-  *toad: It looks like a jumping toad... kinda *blinker: It blinks
+  * toad: It looks like a jumping toad... kinda
+  * blinker: It blinks
-  *glider: Super fun, iconic Game of Life pattern, files across the terminal *lwss: Lightweight Spaceship, majestically floats sideways *Pentadecathlon(default): Lots of permutations from this one, mercifully made the default you don't have to spell it
+  * glider: Super fun, iconic Game of Life pattern, files across the terminal
+  * lwss: Lightweight Spaceship, majestically floats sideways
+  * pentadecathlon(default): Lots of permutations from this one, mercifully made the default you don't have to spell it